JuliaDataScience/JuliaDataScience/contents/data_vis_makie_cairo.md

 ## CairoMakie.jl {#sec:cairomakie}

-Let's start with our first plot, some scatter points with a line across them.
+Let's start with our first plot: some scatter points with a line across them.
 Remember, first we call the backend and activate it, namely

 ```